Last Updated on September 16, 2022

 PRESERVING WILD SPINACH

 Lambsquarters can be dehydrated or blanched and frozen as you would spinach.
+Here’s how to freeze spinach, wild or otherwise, two easy ways.
 This post on preserving herbs has more information on different options for dehydrating and freezing your foraged wild greens.

 RECIPES USING WILD SPINACH